-As half a million hunters prepare for deer hunting this firearms opening weekend, the Minnesota Department of Natural Resources reminds them to plan ahead for the 2020 hunting season.
+As 400,000 hunters prepare for deer hunting this firearms opening weekend, the Minnesota Department of Natural Resources reminds them to plan ahead for the 2021 hunting season.

 - Buy a license.
-It starts with deciding what deer permit area you will be hunting in; then buying the appropriate license.
+It starts with deciding which deer permit area you will be hunting so you can buy the appropriate license.

-- Know where your deer will be processed.
-If you plan to use a meat processor contact them ahead of time to be sure they’re accepting whole deer from hunters this year.
+- Know where you will have your deer If you plan to use a meat processor, contact them ahead of time to be sure they’re accepting whole deer from hunters this year.
 If you plan to butcher your own deer, you must properly dispose of the carcass (head and spinal column).
 We have videos to help you process your own deer and assist those hunting in a CWD control or management zone.

 - Be safe.
 Practice the four tenets of firearms safety, know how to set up and use the tree stand safely, wear a safety harness and wear blaze clothing.

 - Enjoy the hunt!
 Have fun, make memories and keep the tradition alive.
-Share deer camp and deer hunting photos directly with the DNR or on your social media accounts using the hashtag #DeerCampMN.
+Share deer camp and deer hunting photos directly with the DNR or on your social media accounts using the hashtag #DeerCampMN and #HuntMN.